mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/40.Deployment Steps/default.md

 #### Network Configuration

-Network configuration of the HDM Appliance requires the user to specify the available networks into four categories, as described in the _Network Requirements_ and _HDM Resource Requirements_ sections above.
-While these networks can point to the same network, the best practice is to leave them separate.
-In addition, it should be specified whether the Appliance will have a static IP or employ DHCP.
+Network configuration of the HDM Appliance requires the user to specify the available networks into four categories, as described in the _Network Requirements_ and _HDM Resource Requirements_ sections, above.
+While they can point to the same network, the best practice is to leave them separate.
+In addition, it should be specified whether the appliance will have a static IP or employ DHCP.

 ![alt_text](images/image2.png?classes=content-img "image_tooltip")

 #### IP Address Details

-For all four network categories, choose whether static or DHCP will be utilized as the IP allocation mechanism.
+For all four network categories, choose whether a static IP or DHCP will be utilized as the IP allocation mechanism.
 If static is chosen, the following details will also be required:

 *   IP range: the list of IP addresses that are free to be allocated
 *   Subnet mask: subnet of the IP range
 *   Gateway: gateway IP of the network
 *   Domain: domain name of the network
-*   DNS: to translate the domain name to IP
+*   DNS: to translate the domain name to the IP address
 *   NTP: for time sync

 Skip this configuration if DHCP is chosen.

 **Note**:
 1. The NTP server must be specified for static IP configuration.
 Failure to provide this input may cause further HDM operations to fail.
-2. When static IP is used, the gateway IP and the specified IP range should reside in the same subnet.
+2. When a static IP is used, the gateway IP and the specified IP range should reside in the same subnet.

 ![alt_text](images/image57.png?classes=content-img "image_tooltip")

 #### Gateway settings

-The setting in **Default gateway network** should be chosen so that traffic for other subnets can be routed through this interface.
-This would generally be the WAN network but please verify the specifics for your network.
+The setting in **Default gateway network** should enable that traffic for other subnets to be routed through its interface.
+This will generally be the WAN network, but be sure to verify the specifics for your network.

-In the field **Default Gateway** set the default gateway for the network chosen under **Default gateway network**.
+In the field **Default Gateway** set the default gateway for the chosen network under **Default gateway network**.

-> **Getting this wrong will cause deployment to fail eventually and you will have to perform an [HDM Reset](../../hdm%20reset)**
+> **If this information is entered incorrectly, the deployment will eventually fail, and will require an [HDM Reset](../../hdm%20reset)**

-_Figure 8b: Configuring gateway, NTP and default gateway_
+_Figure 8b: Configuring Gateway, NTP and Default Gateway_
 ![alt_text](images/Gateway-OVF.png?classes=content-img)

 #### Power on the Appliance

-Go through the rest of the wizard and wait for the deployment to complete.
-Once the deployment is done, power on the Appliance from the vCenter.
+Complete the rest of the wizard and wait for the deployment to complete.
+Once the deployment has completed, use vCenter to power on the appliance.

-#### Enable VMware HA on the Appliance
+#### Enable VMware HA on the HDM Appliance

-(_This step should be performed only for Cluster mode deployments of HDM_)
+(_This step should only be performed for Cluster mode deployments of HDM_)

-vmware HA should be enabled on the cluster on which Appliance has been deployed.
-For this, follow the below procedure
+VMware HA should be enabled on the cluster where the HDM appliance has been deployed.
+Follow these procedures to do this:

-1. In the On-Premise vCenter, select the cluster on which Appliance is deployed
+1. In the on-premises vCenter, select the cluster where the HDM appliance has been deployed
-2. On the right hand pane, click on Configure tab and go to Services -> vSphere Availability
+2. On the right hand pane, select the _Configure_ tab, then select _Services_ followed by _vSphere Availability_
-3. If the vSphere HA is Turned OFF, click on EDIT and enable vSphere HA
+3. If the vSphere HA is turned off, select _EDIT_ and enable vSphere HA

-### Step 2/6 : Add On-Premise vCenter to the HDM Appliance
+### Step 2 : Add On-Premises vCenter to the HDM Appliance

-**Note**: The On-Premise vCenter to be added should be the same as where the HDM Appliance is deployed.
+**Note**: The on-premises vCenter should be added should to the same location where the HDM appliance has been deployed.

-Pre-requisites

-1. Ensure that HDM Appliance is powered on and you have valid vCenter administrator credentials.

-Steps
+Prerequisites:

-1. Log into the _PIO Appliance_ by accessing _https://&lt;appliance ip>_ in a supported web browser and entering the administrator credentials.
-The default administrator username and password are _‘administrator’_ and _‘2Hdm$aK!N@h!’_ respectively.
-Users are recommended to change the default password after the first login.
+1. Ensure that the HDM appliance is powered on and you have valid vCenter administrator credentials.
+To do this, log into the PrimaryIO appliance by accessing _https://&lt;appliance ip>_ in a supported web browser and enter the administrator credentials.
+The default administrator username and password are _‘administrator’_ and _‘2Hdm$aK!N@h!’_, respectively.
+This default password should be changed immediatly following the first login.
-2. Click on **vCenters** in the top pane.
+2. Select **vCenters** from the top pane.
-3. Click on **Add vCenter** at the top right.
+3. Select **Add vCenter** from the top right.

 ![alt_text](images/image56.png?classes=content-img "image_tooltip")

-4. Specify the On-Premise vCenter IP or FQDN by which the vCenter is configured while its installation along with administrator credentials and click **Add vCenter**.
+4. Specify the IP or FQDN where the on-premises vCenter is configured.
+Enter the administrator credentials and select **Add vCenter**.
-5. You should see the PIO Appliance now listing the On-Premise vCenter
+5. The on-premises vCenter should now be listed on the PrimaryIO appliance

 ![alt_text](images/image58.png?classes=content-img "image_tooltip")

 ### Step 3/6 : Register HDM Plugin to vCenter